Get help with your Financial Aid with these helpful FAQs:

 Changing Payment Plan Options

 The Primary Payment Plan Option may be changed while attending the Warner Pacific University’s Professional and Graduate Studies program provided the student account is in good standing.
-In order to change plans, the student must contact the Office of Student Financial Services and complete the appropriate financial agreement.
+In order to change plans, the student must contact the Office of Student Accounts and complete the appropriate financial agreement.
 All changes must be approved by Warner Pacific University.

 Unpaid balances are subject to a 1.5% service charge each month the balance remains unpaid.
 To avoid late fees, payments must be made by the first day each course starts.
-This applies to any balance not covered by a Financial Aid, Tuition Deferment, or a Direct Billing Plan.
+This applies to any balance not covered by Financial Aid, Tuition Deferment, or a Direct Billing Plan.

 Returned Check/Credit Card Fees